• Medicare cost plans are sold by private companies and work with your original Medicare coverage to offer additional benefits.

 Medicare cost plans are very similar to Medicare Advantage plans.
 However, there are some key differences between the two.

 When you enroll in a Medicare cost plan, you gain access to the plan’s network of healthcare providers.
 You can either choose a provider within this network or an out-of-network provider.
-When you go out of network, it’s covered by original Medicare.
+When you go out of network, it’s covered by Original Medicare.

-Medicare Advantage plans are offered by private companies and include at least the same level of coverage as original Medicare.
-Medicare Advantage plans effectively replace original Medicare, while providing additional benefits like dental, vision, and hearing care.
+Private companies offer Medicare Advantage plans, which include at least the same level of coverage as Original Medicare.
+These plans effectively replace Original Medicare while providing additional benefits like dental, vision, and hearing care.

 Like Medicare Advantage plans, Medicare cost plans are offered by private companies and may also include extra coverage.
-However, unlike Medicare Advantage plans, a Medicare cost plan doesn’t replace your original Medicare coverage.
-Instead, it offers other benefits in addition to those of original Medicare.
+However, unlike Medicare Advantage plans, a Medicare cost plan doesn’t replace your Original Medicare coverage.
+Instead, it offers other benefits in addition to those of Original Medicare.

 Medicare cost plans also give increased flexibility to use out-of-network healthcare professionals.
 Many Medicare Advantage plans require you to see in-network doctors or allow the use of out-of-network doctors at a higher cost.